legal resources necessary to hold negligent facilities accountable.

 The decision of moving a loved one into a senior care facility is a challenging one, where families must entrust professional medical organizations to provide the highest level of compassionate care and medical services.
 Unfortunately, many nursing facilities throughout California violate that trust through substandard negligent medical and hygiene care.
 Because of that, our California nursing home attorneys review opened investigations, health concerns, safety issues and filed complaints against nursing facilities statewide.

-As advocates for every nursing home resident in the Los Angeles area, our elder abuse law firm publishes our findings from information gathered from numerous national and statewide databases including Medicare.gov.
+As advocates for every nursing home resident in the Los Angeles area, our elder abuse network of attorneys publishes our findings from information gathered from numerous national and statewide databases including Medicare.gov.
 Families often use this information to make a highly informed decision of which locations in the local community provide the best services in the highest standards of care.Comparing Long Beach Area Nursing Facilities

 The information below details nursing facilities throughout the Long Beach area that currently maintain below standard ratings compared to other nursing homes, assisted living centers and rehabilitation facilities across the United States.
 In addition, our Los Angeles County nursing home abuse lawyers have posted their primary concerns with each facility by outlining specific cases involving neglect, abuse, substandard care and mistreatment.
 Some of these cases have caused significant harm or death to residents through the negligent or abusive behavior of caregivers or other residents.Information on California Nursing Home Abuse & Negligence Lawsuits